vando026/ahri/README.md

-## The development repository for the ahri R library
+## The development repository for the AHRI R library

 This is a private repository that contains the R code for the `ahri` library.